 with ${\bf{\bar{1}}}_{11}$ and ${\bf{\bar{1}}}_{22}$ the unit matrices for the 11- and 22-blocks, respectively.

 The matrix ${\bf{D}}$ commutes with the angular momenta generators ${\bf{J}}^{\mu \nu}$ and has the following commutators with momenta generators,

 It follows that ${\bf{D}}$ would make an excellent generator.
 We wait until later to promote it to the status of a generator.

-The commutation relations (\ref{commJJ}), (\ref{commJV12JV21}), (\ref{commPP}), (\ref{commPP1TO4}), (\ref{commDV}) form a complete set for the Lie algebra of the 15 generators $\{{\bf{J}}^{\mu \nu},{\bf{P}}^{\rho}_{12},{\bf{P}}^{\rho}_{21},{\bf{D}}\},$ if we include ${\bf{D}}.$ And it may be interesting to work with the general commutation relations.
-One might cobble together ${\bf{1}}$ and ${\bf{D}}$ and perhaps ${\bf{J}}$ and ${\bf{J}}\cdot{\bf{D}}$ to get projection matrices.
-Such pursuits may be carried out elsewhere.
-Instead, in this paper, the Lie algebra is forced to be closed by finding spins $(A,B)\oplus(C,D)$ that make the commutation relations (\ref{commPP1TO4}) linear in generators.
+The commutation relations (\ref{commJJ}), (\ref{commJV12JV21}), (\ref{commPP}), (\ref{commPP1TO4}), (\ref{commDV}) form a complete set for the Lie algebra of the 15 generators $\{{\bf{J}}^{\mu \nu},{\bf{P}}^{\rho}_{12},{\bf{P}}^{\rho}_{21},{\bf{D}}\},$ if we include ${\bf{D}}$ prematurely.
+A Lie algebra has commutators among generators that are linear combinations of generators.
+That is achieved in the next section.